 1) We ask for $475 to cover the center, food and logistics.
 You are asked to pay this when you register.

-2) You will be asked to offer teacher support at the end of the retreat with a suggested offering of $250-$600.
+2) You will be asked to offer teacher support at the end of the retreat.
 The invitation is for those with the means to pay at the higher end and those with lower means to contribute at the lower amount to support economic equity and inclusion.

 There are no refunds for the retreat.
 Please register with a commitment to attend the entire retreat.

 Erin Selover is a dharma teacher, body-oriented psychotherapist and lover of all things wild and mysterious.
 She teaches at Spirit Rock and in her local community in Berkeley, CA. After completing more training programs than she can name she is actively apprenticing with her own inner muse and welcomes you to join her on this journey.
 More on www.erinselover.com

 Nirali Shah offers Counseling and teaches Mindfulness Meditation retreats with an emphasis on mind-body awareness and self-inquiry.
 She has spent thousands of hours meditating in silent retreats in monasteries, meditation centers and cells in Asia and the United States.
 You can read more here.

 If you have any questions, you can contact: info(at)shvaas(dot)org